 \subsection{Experimental protocol}

-We use an ImageNet-pretrained ResNet~\cite{he2016_cvpr_resnet} and the pretrained GloVe with 2.2M vocabulary~\cite{pennington2014glove} for initializing the visual and textual encoders.
+We use ResNet~\cite{he2016_cvpr_resnet} pre-trained on ImageNet and the pre-trained GloVe with 2.2M vocabulary~\cite{pennington2014glove} for initializing the visual and textual encoders.
 Training proceeds in two phases: a warm-up phase where only the head modules are trained, followed by end-to-end fine-tuning of all parameters.
 We use a ResNet-152 (resp.
 ResNet-50) backbone with embedding dimension $D=1024$ (resp. $D=512$) for MS-COCO (resp.
 CUB).
 For both datasets, models are always trained with Cutout~\cite{devries2017cutout} and random caption dropping~\cite{bowman-etal-2016-generating} augmentation strategies with 0.2 and 0.1 erasing ratios, respectively.
-We use the AdamP optimizer~\cite{heo2021adamp} with the cosine learning rate scheduler~\cite{loshchilov2016sgdr} for a stable training.
-More implementation details are provided in \S\ref{sec:supp-implementation-details}.
-Hyperparameter details and ablations are presented in \S\ref{sec:supp-ablation}.
+We use the AdamP optimizer~\cite{heo2021adamp} with the cosine learning rate scheduler~\cite{loshchilov2016sgdr} for stable training.
+More implementation details are provided in \S\fref{C.2}.
+Hyperparameter details and ablations are presented in \S\fref{D}.